OVERVIEW

 Day 1 – South Africa – Cederberg Region

-Upon leaving Cape Town, we make one last stop to take a look at Table Mountain from the other side of Table Bay.
-No road trip is complete without a stop at a traditional “padstal,” these small farm stalls line the back roads of South Africa and offer a variety of homemade goodies and baked goods.
-The Cedarberg region offers not only spectacular mountains and orange plantations but is also home to the rooibos bush.
+As we leave Cape Town, we make a final stop to take a look at Table Mountain from the other side of Table Bay.
+No road trip is complete without a stop at a traditional "padstal," these small farm stalls lining the backroads of South Africa, offering a variety of homemade treats and baked goods.
+The Cedarberg region not only offers spectacular mountains and orange orchards but is also home to the Rooibos bush.
 Native to the slopes of the Cedarberg, this herbal drink has gained an international reputation as a healthy and refreshing alternative to regular tea.
-A dinner at our overnight accommodation gives us the opportunity to get to know each other better in South African hospitality.
+Dinner at our overnight location gives us the opportunity to get to know each other better with South African hospitality.

 Day 2 – Namaqualand – Gariep (Orange) River

 Namaqualand presents us with our first experience of the desert landscapes that will accompany us in the coming days.
-We continue our journey north and after a brief stop for supplies in Springbok, we travel to our camp on the banks of the Orange River.
+We continue our journey north and after a short stop for supplies in Springbok, we travel to our camp on the banks of the Orange River.
 If you are lucky enough to travel in the spring months (July to September), you can see the wildflowers that have made this region famous.
-No matter the season, the strange desert landscapes provide a unique backdrop for today's journey.
+Regardless of the season, the strange desert landscapes offer a unique backdrop for the journey of this day.

 Day 3 – Fish River Canyon

-While the Orange River was named after the Dutch royal family, it has more recently been referred to by its original name Gariep, which simply means "river" in the indigenous KhoeKhoe language.
-The best way to experience the river is to get on the water, and this morning we have the opportunity to participate in an optional canoe tour on the river.
-Around noon (after lunch), we will leave the Orange River and head inland to the Fish River Canyon, the longest river in Namibia and the largest canyon in Africa.
+While the Orange River was named after the Dutch royal family, it has recently been referred to again by its original name Gariep, which simply means "river" in the indigenous KhoeKhoe language.
+The best way to experience the river is to get on the water, and this morning we have the opportunity to join an optional canoe tour on the river.
+Around noon (after lunch) we will leave the Orange River and head inland to the Fish River Canyon, the longest river in Namibia and the largest canyon in Africa.
 We will drive to the edge of the Fish River Canyon and have the opportunity to stretch our legs with a gentle walk along the edge of the canyon.
-After that, we will turn west and drive to Keetmanshoop, where we will spend the night.
+After that, we will head west and drive to Keetmanshoop, where we will spend the night.

 Day 4 – Quiver Tree Forest, Giants Playground, Namib-Naukluft National Park

-Our morning is spent strolling through the Quiver Tree Forest and the Giants Playground – named after the way the massive dolerites are stacked on top of each other – creating rock formations and a series of mazes.
-Every overland journey has some long travel days and today is one of those days as we venture deeper into the Namib Desert.
+Our morning is spent strolling through the Quiver Tree Forest and the Giants Playground – named for the way the massive dolerites are stacked up – while creating rock formations and a series of labyrinths.
+Every overland journey has some long travel days, and today is one of those days as we venture deeper into the Namib Desert.
 Our destination is the dune valleys that cover the western areas of the desert.
 Long, dusty roads and sparsely populated farms give us a glimpse into the vastness of rural Namibia.
 From the grasslands in the east to the red dunes in the west, the slowly changing landscape represents the many faces of this desert land.
-We will spend the next two nights at the doorstep of the dune valleys and fall asleep to the unique calls of the elusive Barking Gecko.
+We will spend the next two nights at the door of the dune valleys and fall asleep to the unique calls of the elusive Barking Gecko.

 Day 5 – Sossusvlei Dunes – Namib-Naukluft National Park

 Today we will get up early for our drive to the Namib-Naukluft National Park.
-We will enter the park shortly after sunrise and drive to the famous Dune 45.
-A brisk climb up Dune 45 offers us the perfect vantage point to admire the changing colors of the desert.
+We will enter the park shortly after sunrise and head to the famous Dune 45.
+A brisk climb up Dune 45 offers us the perfect viewpoint to admire the changing colors of the desert.
 Once we are satisfied, we will descend this famous dune and enjoy a hearty breakfast before taking a 4×4 transfer to Sossusvlei.
 Here we will spend time on foot visiting the pans in Sossusvlei and Deadvlei.
-Our desert exploration ends with a visit to the Sesriem Canyon.
+Our desert exploration will conclude with a visit to the Sesriem Canyon.
 This evening we will empty the red sand from our shoes and spend the night under the magnificent desert stars, knowing that we have spent a whole day enjoying the wonders of this harsh land.

 Day 6 – Swakopmund

-On our last day in the desert, we have the privilege of joining a local expert for an insightful desert tour (this activity may take place the previous afternoon).
-As we say goodbye with a heavy heart, we make a stop to celebrate our crossing of the Tropic of Capricorn.
-After admiring the wonders of the desert, we turn west and drive toward the sunset to our next destination, the vibrant coastal city of Swakopmund, where adventures await us, along with a welcome hint of civilization.
+On our last day in the desert, we have the privilege of joining a local expert for an insightful desert tour (this activity could take place the previous afternoon).
+As we reluctantly say goodbye, we make a stop to celebrate our crossing of the Tropic of Capricorn.
+After admiring the wonders of the desert, we turn west and drive into the sunset towards our next destination, the lively coastal town of Swakopmund, where adventure awaits us, along with a welcome breath of civilization.
 Upon our arrival in Swakopmund, we will have the opportunity to book numerous exciting adventures.
 This evening, we will dine at a local restaurant.

 Day 7 – Swakopmund

-While for many it's the adrenaline-fueled adventures that capture their attention, Swakopmund offers all of that and more.
-Take the opportunity today to explore the city at your own pace, as there are a variety of attractions for every taste.
-Don't miss the selection of famous cafés and bakeries offering a delicious array of German-inspired treats.
-Swakopmund has all the amenities of a small town and is the perfect starting point for a journey through the northern regions of the country.
+While for many it is the adrenaline-filled adventures that capture their attention, Swakopmund offers all that and more.
+Take the opportunity today to explore the city at your own pace, as there are a variety of attractions to suit every taste.
+Not to be missed is the selection of famous cafés and bakeries offering a delicious array of German-inspired treats.
+Swakopmund provides all the amenities of a small town and is the perfect starting point for the journey through the northern regions of the country.

 Day 8 – Swakopmund to Brandberg

-Our exploration of the desert continues with an excursion to the north, where we set off for Brandberg for a nature walk with your guide to see the San rock paintings.
-Brandberg (Burning Mountains) is considered the highest in Namibia and is home to the famous White Lady, one of over 45,000 rock paintings in the region.
-This morning we will undertake the approximately 2-hour round trip to visit the painting that is said to be about 2,000 years old.
+Our exploration of the desert continues with a trip north, where we set out for Brandberg for a nature walk with your guide to see the San rock paintings.
+Brandberg (Burning Mountains) is considered the highest in Namibia and is home to the famous White Lady, one of more than 45,000 rock paintings in the region.
+This morning we will undertake the approximately 2-hour return hike to visit the painting, which is said to be around 2,000 years old.
 (Please note that this activity will take place either this evening or tomorrow morning.
-The hike leads over rugged terrain along the gorge of the usually dry Tsisab River)
+The hike traverses uneven terrain along the gorge of the normally dry Tsisab River)

 Day 9 – Brandberg to Etosha National Park

 With huge salt pans, savannas, and forests, Etosha is one of the best wildlife parks in Africa.
 With 18,000 km², it is one of the largest parks in southern Africa.
-Etosha means "great white area," which refers to the large dried up pan in the middle of the park.
+Etosha means 'great white area', referring to the large dried-up pan in the middle of the park.

 Day 10 – Etosha National Park

 Our second day in Etosha offers a full day to continue our exploration of the park.
-No day on safari is ever the same and the excitement before this special sighting is the motivation that keeps our eyes wide open.
-We explore the edges of the Etosha Pan in search of the rich wildlife that occurs in the park.
+No day on safari is ever the same, and the anticipation of this special sighting is the motivation that keeps our eyes wide open.
+We explore the edges of the Etosha pan in search of the rich wildlife that inhabits the park.

 Day 11 – Etosha National Park

-This morning is available to you to relax around the camp.
-After lunch, we will get into our trucks and enjoy an afternoon safari as we head to our next overnight camp.
+This morning is yours to relax around the camp.
+After lunch, we will get into our trucks and enjoy an afternoon safari as we make our way to our next overnight camp.

 Day 12 - Etosha to Divundu

 We leave the white sand of Etosha behind us and travel towards the Kavango River, entering the Kavango-Zambezi Transfrontier Conservation Area.
-It spans five countries, including parts of our route through Botswana and Zimbabwe, one of the largest protected areas in the world, supporting diverse animal and plant species as well as ecosystems.
-Our overnight stop in Divundu provides insight into this rich natural paradise.
+It stretches across five countries, including parts of our route through Botswana and Zimbabwe, one of the largest protected areas in the world, supporting diverse animal and plant species as well as ecosystems.
+Our overnight stop in Divundu offers an insight into this rich natural paradise.

 Day 13 – Divundu

-This morning we enjoy a relaxed boat trip on the calm waters of the Kavango River, while observing the peaceful landscape, the birdlife, and perhaps hippos or crocodiles along the shores.
-In the afternoon, there is the option to join an optional game drive in Mahangu National Park, a hidden gem known for its rich biodiversity and frequent sightings of elephants, buffalo, antelopes, and even large cats.
+This morning we enjoy a relaxed boat ride on the calm waters of the Kavango River while observing the peaceful landscape, the birdlife, and perhaps hippos or crocodiles along the banks.
+In the afternoon, there is the option to participate in an optional game drive in Mahangu National Park, a hidden gem known for its rich biodiversity and frequent sightings of elephants, buffalo, antelope, and even big cats.

 Day 14 – Maun

-We then cross the border into Botswana and head to the gateway to the Okavango Delta, the town of Maun.
+We then cross the border into Botswana and make our way to the gateway to the Okavango Delta, the town of Maun.
 We spend the night in Maun before embarking on our next adventure – the Okavango Delta.

 Day 15 - Khwai Reserve